-- 1. When the Executive Director or his/her authorized representative is satisfied that the application is complete, a preliminary determination with regard to the application will be made, including a proposed determination to issue or deny a State, UIC, NPDES permit or coverage under an issued NPDES general permit or under an issued State general permit for the discharge described in the application. - 2.
-If the proposed determination is to grant coverage under an issued NPDES general permit or under an issued State general permit, the Permit Board or its designee shall issue a certificate of coverage to the applicant. - 3.
-If the proposed determination is to issue a State, UIC, or NPDES permit, additional preliminary determinations shall be made as follows: - (a) proposed effluent limitations shall be identified for the constituents proposed to be limited with a supporting rationale (individual storm water permit rationales shall follow the procedures set forth in Section VI.E. of Chapter Two); - (b) a proposed schedule of compliance for meeting the proposed effluent limitations, including interim dates and requirements, if applicable, shall be established (schedules of compliance are impermissible for water quality based limitations, except when new, more stringent standards are adopted); and - (c) a description of any other proposed restrictions or other conditions determined necessary or appropriate by the Executive Director or his/her authorized representative which will significantly affect the discharge. - 4.
-The Executive Director or his/her authorized representative shall prepare a draft permit based upon the preliminary determinations made pursuant to Section III.A.1. and 3.
+- (1) When the Executive Director or his/her authorized representative is satisfied that the application is complete, a preliminary determination with regard to the application will be made, including a proposed determination to issue or deny a State, UIC, NPDES permit or coverage under an issued NPDES general permit or under an issued State general permit for the discharge described in the application. - (2) If the proposed determination is to grant coverage under an issued NPDES general permit or under an issued State general permit, the Permit Board or its designee shall issue a certificate of coverage to the applicant. - (3) If the proposed determination is to issue a State, UIC, or NPDES permit, additional preliminary determinations shall be made as follows: - (a) proposed effluent limitations shall be identified for the constituents proposed to be limited with a supporting rationale (individual storm water permit rationales shall follow the procedures set forth in Rule 1.2.6.E of these regulations);

+- (b) a proposed schedule of compliance for meeting the proposed effluent limitations, including interim dates and requirements, if applicable, shall be established (schedules of compliance are impermissible for water quality based limitations, except when new, more stringent standards are adopted); and - (c) a description of any other proposed restrictions or other conditions determined necessary or appropriate by the Executive Director or his/her authorized representative which will significantly affect the discharge. - (4) The Executive Director or his/her authorized representative shall prepare a draft permit based upon the preliminary determinations made pursuant to Rule 1.1.3.A. and C

 The draft permit shall be mailed to the applicant for comment, except in the case of an NPDES general permit or a State general permit.
 In the case of an NPDES or UIC permit, the draft permit shall be mailed to the Regional Administrator (or his/her designee) before public notice of the draft NPDES or UIC permit.
-The Regional Administrator (or his/her designee) may waive his right to comment on draft permits, except for general permits. - 5.
-Any request for variances as defined in 40 CFR 124.62(a) must be submitted pursuant to 40 CFR 124.62(e), which is incorporated herein and adopted by reference. - 6.
-The draft permit requirements contained in 40 CFR 124.6(a), (c), (d), and (e) as of the date the application is deemed complete are incorporated herein and adopted by reference with respect to NPDES permits and UIC permits.
+The Regional Administrator (or his/her designee) may waive his right to comment on draft permits, except for general permits.

+- (5) Any request for variances as defined in 40 CFR 124.62(a) must be submitted pursuant to 40 CFR 124.62(e), which is incorporated herein and adopted by reference. - (6) The draft permit requirements contained in 40 CFR 124.6(a), (c), (d), and (e) as of the date the application is deemed complete are incorporated herein and adopted by reference with respect to NPDES permits and UIC permits.